DSCR Cash-Out Refinance for Property Acquisition | Tim Popp

 Result: investor recovers approximately $230,000 of their $235,000 invested.
 They now own a $340,000 property with $100,000+ in equity, a tenant paying rent, and almost all of their capital returned for the next deal.
 The DSCR on a $238,000 loan at $2,400/month rent must qualify — run the math to verify.

-Perfect BRRRR execution is harder in practice than in illustration.
+Perfect BRRRR execution is harder in practice than on paper.
 Appraisals may come in below target.
 Renovation costs overrun.
 Tenant placement takes longer than expected.
 Build in conservative assumptions.

 Tax Implications of Cash-Out Proceeds

-Cash-out refinance proceeds are not income — they’re borrowed money, which is not taxable.
-You receive the cash without a tax bill.
-This is one of the significant advantages of real estate leverage over other asset classes: you can access the appreciation in your property without triggering a taxable event.
+Cash-out refinance proceeds are not income.
+They’re borrowed money, which is not taxable.
+You get the cash without a tax bill.
+This is one of the big advantages of real estate over other asset classes: you can access the appreciation in your property without triggering a taxable event.

 The new, higher loan creates larger interest deductions that may offset income from the property.
 Consult a CPA — the specific tax treatment of your situation depends on your overall tax picture, ownership structure, and how you use the proceeds.